-After the Application has been processed and the Student is Admitted to the programme he/she will be notified when to make the necessary payments.
+After the Application has been processed and the Student is Admitted to the programme they will be notified when to make the necessary payments.
 The breakdown will be as follows:

-2022 - Course Fees:
+2023 - Course Fees:

-Course Fee for Higher Certificate in Criminal Justice and Forensic Investigation.
+Course Fee for Higher Certificate in Criminal Justice and Forensic Investigation is R14 750.00.